Tuesday, 10 July 2018

 On the grass there was a multitude of small tents, inhabited by cyclists or school groups, and it was a pleasant change not to be the only small tent in the place, although we did seem to be the only walkers.

-As I returned from the showers a woman was reclining in full sun beside a British car, and I commiserated about the hot weather.
-“Yes, isn’t it lovely?”, she replied.
+As I returned from the showers a woman was reclining in full sun beside a British car, and I commiserated about the sweltering weather.
+“Yes, isn’t it lovely?”, she beamed.

 At about 7 pm we stepped across the highway to the Ibis hotel and took our obligatory rosé on the terrace.